K-Ivy/Seelen-UI-Resources/README.md

 This is a repo for my **[Seelen UI](https://github.com/eythaann/Seelen-UI) Resources (Plugins, Themes, Etc.):**

+-> **As themes are updated, the files in releases will be updated soon after.
+So check even if it says last release was a while ago**

 🎨 Download my uploaded resources from the official page: https://seelen.io/profile/k-ivy
 - **Feel free to ping me in Seelen-UI Discord for Q's** and If anyone wants to **contribute**, you are more than welcome to.
 - If you encounter a **Problem** with a resource, have a **Suggestion**, or have a **Request**, create a post in issues and mark it.